 If you want to make sure your website rises to the top of search engine results, you need to understand the basics of search engine optimization (SEO).
 Posting relevant and authoritative content is essential for SEO success.
 Building a solid site architecture and providing clear navigation will help search engines index your site quickly and easily.
 This will also, more importantly, provide visitors with a good experience of using your site and will encourage repeat visits.

 Google is increasingly paying attention to the user experience, so creating blogs that answer your customers' questions can help improve the quality of SEO.
 Blog posts that use a variety of on-page SEO tactics can give you more opportunities to rank in search engines and make your site more attractive to visitors.
 Additionally, make sure to include text throughout your website.
 Complete your website metadata and embed keywords into product URLs, product descriptions, page titles, and alternative text in images so that search engines can read and rank your content.

-This means that you have to keep up with the latest SEO developments if you want to outperform the competition.
+SEO is constantly changing, so you have to stay up-to-date with the latest developments if you want to outperform the competition.
 The term SEO also describes the process of making web pages easier for search engine indexing software, known as “crawlers”, to find, scan and index your site.
-That way, you and your SEO can ensure that your site is designed to be search engine friendly from the bottom up.
-Now, to position in the search and better respond to the new types of queries sent by search engines, the solution is the topic cluster model.
+This way, you can ensure that your site is designed to be search engine friendly from the bottom up.
+To position in the search and better respond to the new types of queries sent by search engines, the solution is the topic cluster model.